umcody/campusranked/README.md

 * Avery Chan jachan@wisc.edu
 * Nags Tavon

+## Currently, most of the API endpoints are BROKEN.
+In progress of updating it.

 ### PROGRESS (Chronologically)
 * Came up with two possible "tier" systems of voting and drag and drop.